-16 Alternative Provision
+16 Work Experience/ Alternative Provision

-16.1 St. Elizabeth's will continue to be responsible for the safeguarding of Students placed with an alternative provision provider or work experience (delete work experience if not applicable) and will be satisfied that this provider meets the needs of the pupil.
-Written confirmation from the provider that appropriate safeguarding checks have been carried out will be sought on individuals working at the establishment, i.e. those checks that the school would otherwise perform in respect of its own staff.
+St. Elizabeth's will continue to be responsible for the safeguarding of Students placed with an alternative provision provider and will be satisfied that this provider meets the needs of the pupil.
+Written confirmation from the provider that appropriate safeguarding checks have been carried out will be sought on individuals working at the establishment, i.e. those checks that St. Elizabeth's would otherwise perform in respect of its own staff.

 16.2 The DSL will continue to have oversight of all pupils accessing any part of their learning from an alternative provider or delivery online or offsite provided by any organisation or individual not employed by the school.
-The DSL will ensure that robust arrangements are in place for timely and effective information sharing of safeguarding information between the school and alternative/external providers.
+The DSL will ensure that robust arrangements are in place for timely and effective information sharing of safeguarding information between St. Elizabeth's and alternative/external providers.